chungkaley/sp26-cse110-lab4/expose/javascript/part2.md

 16. check code

 17. The result is [2, 4, 6].
 The modifyArray function iterates through the input array [1, 2, 3], passing each element in the doSomething callback function.
-The doSomething doubles each element, and the resulting values are pushed into newArr and returned.
+The doSomething doubles each value, and the resulting values are pushed into newArr and returned.

 18. check code